acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation-overview.md

 Expired and unused authentication requests can be removed through the provided cleanup operation.
 The database does not automatically remove expired records; cleanup must be triggered by an external maintenance process or scheduled task.

-## SAML Authentication Architecture

-The SAML authentication implementation introduces a Service Provider (SP) integration inside the existing Exerplaza Flask application.
-The integration extends the existing authentication flow by adding an external Identity Provider (IdP) authentication option while preserving the existing user and session management mechanisms.

-The architecture consists of the following components:

-- The existing Exerplaza authentication UI, which provides the entry point for SAML login.
-- The SAML Service Provider integration, which handles SAML endpoints and authentication flow coordination.
-- PySAML2, which provides SAML protocol handling and Service Provider functionality.
-- A database-backed AuthnRequest tracking store, which maintains authentication transaction state and provides replay protection.
-- The existing Exerplaza user and session management system, which remains responsible for application authentication state.
-- An external Identity Provider, which performs user authentication and returns SAML assertions.